Medical Massage Therapy Career Path & Outlook — Pros and Cons …

 Is Massage Therapy Still A Viable Career Choice? …

-Viability of a Clinical, Medical Massage Therapy Career
+Viability of a Clinical, Medical Massage Therapy Career Path

 If you’ve been reading various web pages on massage therapy as a career, you’ve most likely seen a wide range of opinions about it; some positive, some not so positive, some outright negative.
-We’ll try to outline for you the major and most important pros and cons about the massage profession, and what we think about them.
+We’ll try to outline for you the major and most important pros and cons of the massage profession, and what we think about them.

 And some minor ones too, as much of the time, it’s the “little things” making or breaking a job or career.
 And it is, of course, different for everyone.
 What some people see as a positive “feature,” others see as a negative “bug.”